seqeralabs/xpack-dnanexus/README.md

 a DNAnexus applet bundling the Nextflow runtime along the DNAnexus extension plugin and, optionally, the pipeline scripts.

-In alternative to bundle the pipeline in the DNAnexus applet, it can be pulled from a Git repository as usually done by Nextflow.
+In alternative to bundling the pipeline in the DNAnexus applet, it can be pulled from a Git repository as is usually done by Nextflow.

-The `Makefile` included in this repository automate the creation of the DNAnexus applet for Nextflow using the following steps:
+The `Makefile` included in this repository automates the creation of the DNAnexus applet for Nextflow using the following steps:

 #### 0. Login in your DNAnexus workspace